Winter sports season’s closing stretch begins- Portland edtiion

 Boys’ basketball

 Waynflete’s boys’ basketball team began the week 11-1 and second to Winthrop in the Class C South Heal Points standings after victories last week over visiting Traip (54-28) and at A.R.
 Gould (94-50).
 Against the Rangers, Dominick Campbell led the way with 24 points, Soloman Levy added 15 and Jared Johnson finished with 11.
+In the win over A.R.
+Gould, Campbell had 25 points, while Johnson and Levy each finished with 12 and Chris Saade added 10.
 The Flyers hosted St. Dom’s Monday, visit Fryeburg Academy Wednesday, travel to Poland Friday and welcome Sacopee Valley Tuesday of next week.

 In Class AA North, Deering began the week 10-2 and second to Edward Little after a 53-51 overtime win at Sanford and a 50-29 home victory over Windham.
 In the win over the Spartans, Askar Houssein had 22 points and Max Morrione added 16.
 Against the Eagles, Loki Anda led the way with 14 points and Houssein added 13.
 The Rams were at Lewiston Monday, host defending Class AA state champion Bangor in makeup game Wednesday at the Portland Exposition Building (see our website for game story), travel to Cheverus Friday, then host Edward Little Tuesday of next week.